 A proven system that ensures you make the best decision and get the most value in return for your investment

 What is the most important buying decision you’ll ever make?
 An expensive piece of cleaning equipment?
 A new payroll system?
 Does something else come to mind?
+How about hiring employees?

 Well, no matter what it is, there is a proven system that ensures you make the best decision and get the most value in return for your investment.
 It’s in use worldwide to purchase everything from paperclips to airplanes and, yet, this system is routinely ignored when it comes to making what is truly the most important buying decision every residential cleaning company owner or manager ever faces: Who gets hired.

 A couple of reasons for this oversight come to mind.
 The first is that few owners or managers realize the standardized practices in use for purchasing also comprise an efficient, effective employee hiring system.
 Also at play is a reluctance to systemize hiring in the mistaken belief that it’s not possible to choose human capital in the same way we acquire other products and services.
 This is why most hiring decisions still hinge instead on the result of gut-instinct interviews—in spite of the fact that interviews are proven to be only 8% more reliable than flipping a coin!

 It’s time to take a page out of your purchasing procedures manual and start “buying” employees with the same care and concern as you procure new equipment.

 Spell Out Your Purchasing Specifications

 Be it a vacuum cleaner or a new staff member, you can’t get what you need if you don’t know exactly what you need it to do.
 That’s why your purchasing specs for that new employee should go beyond the basic job description and spell out:

 1. The mental and physical capacities needed.
 Do you need or someone with a degree or simply a GED?
 Does the applicant need to be able to leap tall buildings in a single bound or just be able to lift, carry, and use the necessary equipment?